 In our digital world, marketing is a necessity, pure and simple.
 At the very least, you need a social media presence, and a website that invites lead.
 To be successful, your website has to meet a few key requirements.
 First, it must be created with responsive design, to be optimized for both mobile and desktop, after all mobile-based web visits account for over 46% of all web traffic.

 Next, your website needs to be focused on gaining customer information, whether it be through a ‘Contact Us’ page, or with an email capture for your newsletter.
 Last but not least, your design must be modern, and truly showcase your brand with proper content.

 Your marketing plan will depend upon your budget, your target market, and your know-how.
 Luckily, there are options that won’t completely burst your budget.
-You can find affordable freelancers, or you can enlist the help of an agency that offers marketing as well as other useful services like software/app development, website creation, security, and bug fixes.
+You can find affordable freelancers, or you can enlist the help of an agency that offers marketing as well as other useful services like software development for startups, website creation, security, and bug fixes.